 In 1936, a pioneer mother of seven children and with eleven siblings died as the last surviving member of her family.
-Guðrún Ólafsdóttir was 93 years old and had seen a lot of changes in her 67 years in North America.
-She had lived a life of struggles and heartaches yet family stories tell of her being patient, kind, loving, and a diligent worker.
+Guðrún Ólafsdóttir (I48286) was 93 years old and had seen a lot of changes in her 67 years in North America.
+She had lived a life of struggles and heartaches, yet family stories tell of her being patient, kind, loving, and diligent.

 Guðrún married her father’s farmhand, Jón Jónsson, on 10 Oct 1872 in Akureyri.
 He had little chance of ever owning his own farm.
 Guðrún had four living brothers that were all in line to take over managing the Hvammur farm.
 In 1873, her first sibling, Jósef Ólafsson, left Iceland for Canada.
 Three years later, Guðrún and Jón left Iceland on the ship Verona.
 Her parents were still alive.
 They died 4 years after Guðrún left for North America at the ages of 73 and 63.

 According to a newspaper in Iceland, ”Fréttir fá Íslandi” almost 800 people left on the Verona from Akureyri on 02 Jul 1876.
-On this Sunday, the famous Father of New Iceland, Sigtryggur Jónasson, was also on this ship.
-He had been in Canada and had come back to Iceland encouraging others to come to this promised land.
+On this Sunday, the famous Father of New Iceland, Sigtryggur Jónasson, (I187291) was also on this ship.
+He had been in Canada and returned to Iceland, encouraging others to come to this promised land.
 They were on the “First Group” or the “Large Group” of 1876.

 In 1876, three groups of people left Iceland for North America.
 Guðrún and Jón left in the first group of 752.
 The second group of 399 left from the eastern port of Seyðisfjördur on the l2th of July.
 The third group was from the south and had about 20 people on board.